trothr/chicory/doc/packages.md

 \*Package name or "application ID" is never hyphenated in Chicory.
 `btrfs-tools` is hyphenated above for clarity, but is named `btrfstools` in Chicory repostories.

+Most of these packages are available pre-compiled at

+    rsync://chic.casita.net/opt/

 This file is part of the collection found on GitHub at ...

     https://github.com/trothr/chicory/tree/master/doc/

-this page "Chicory Packages" last updated 2023-09-01 (Friday) by RMT
+this page "Chicory Packages" last updated 2023-10-02 (Monday) by RMT